seansica/resume/edit-me/cms/professionalExperiences/3-neoscope.md

 title: Network/Systems Engineer
 ---

-This jobs largely entailed the same roles and responsibilities that I previously had at Apogee IT Services.
+**TL;DR**: This jobs largely entailed the same roles and responsibilities that I previously held at Apogee IT Services.